Washington (state): Notable legislation

 Washington is one of the ten states to have legalized assisted suicide.
 In 2008, the Washington Death with Dignity Act ballot initiative passed and became law.

 In November 2009, Washington voters approved full domestic partnerships via Referendum 71, marking the first time voters in any state expanded recognition of same-sex relationships at the ballot box.
 Three years later, in November 2012, same-sex marriage was affirmed via Referendum 74, making Washington one of only three states to have approved same-sex marriage by popular vote.

-Also in November 2012, Washington was one of the first two states to approve the legal sale and possession of cannabis for both recreational and medical use with Initiative 502.
+In November 2012, Washington was one of the first two states to approve the legal sale and possession of cannabis for both recreational and medical use with Initiative 502.
 Although marijuana is still illegal under U.S. federal law, persons 21 and older in Washington state can possess up to one ounce of marijuana, 16 ounces of marijuana-infused product in solid form, 72 ounces of marijuana-infused product in liquid form, or any combination of all three, and can legally consume marijuana and marijuana-infused products.

 In November 2016, voters approved Initiative 1433, which among other things requires employers to guarantee paid sick leave to most workers.
 On January 1, 2018, the law went into effect, with Washington becoming the seventh state with paid sick leave requirements.

 With the passage of Initiative 1639 in the 2018 elections, Washington adopted stricter gun laws.

 Washington enacted a measure in May 2019 in favor of sanctuary cities, similar to California and Oregon laws which are among the strongest statewide mandates in the nation.

 In 2019, the legislature passed the Clean Energy Transformation Act, which requires all electricity sales to be from zero-carbon sources by 2045 and net-zero by 2030.